-Syrians still awaiting aid despite ceasefire extension
+Syria ceasefire: Russia, US accuse each other of violations

 Story highlights

+"Moreover, it seems that the goal of Washington's 'verbal veil' is the intention to hide non-compliance with its part of the obligations.
+First of all, on the separation of forces of 'moderate opposition' and terrorists."

+US State Department spokesman Mark Toner Toner acknowledged Wednesday that the situation hadn't been perfect.

-- "We've seen violations by both sides," State Department spokesman says
+"We've seen violations by both sides," he said, adding, "we're continuing to monitor this very closely."

-(CNN)The tenuous calm brought to Syria by a US and Russia ceasefire seems to be holding after an agreement by both parties to extend the deal for another 48 hours.

-But aid convoys still haven't been able to get humanitarian aid to those in need -- a driving factor for establishing ceasefire in the first place.
-It's also an important way to judge if the ceasefire is successful.

 250 ISIS fighters killed

+The tenuous calm brought by the US-Russia ceasefire appeared to be largely holding after an agreement by both parties to extend the deal for another 48 hours.

+But there had been a handful of violations on both sides, Toner acknowledged, while the Russian army announced Wednesday that its warplanes attacked and killed 250 ISIS militants.

-The ceasefire deal, intended to bring humanitarian relief, calls for a halt to the violence between the Syrian regime and rebel forces.
+The ceasefire deal calls for a halt to the violence between the Syrian regime and rebel forces.

 But it does not cover militant groups considered terrorists, such as ISIS and Jabhat Fateh al-Sham, formerly known as al Nusra Front.